JuliaActuary/JuliaActuary.org/blog/coding-for-the-future.md

 Everything.
 Programming is the optimal way to interact between the computer and actuary — and importantly between computer and computer.
 Programming is the actionable expression of ideas, math, analysis, and information.
 Think of programming as the 21st-century leap in the actuary's toolkit, just as spreadsheets were in the preceding 40 years.
 Versus a spreadsheet-oriented workflow:

-- Easier automation of, and between processes
+- More natural automation of, and between processes
 - Better reproducibility
 - Scaling to fit any size dataset and workload
 - Statistics and machine learning capabilities